There are lots of reasons you might want to find trending content, including:

 Quora is essentially a Q&A community, but what makes it unique is how diverse and intriguing the questions are, and the level of detail users put into their answers.

-It’s a goldmine of inspiration if you’re ever stuck for content ideas, but it’s also a useful platform for finding out what topics are trending on the internet right now.
-You can access that information on the left of the homepage.
+It’s a goldmine of inspiration if you’re ever stuck for content ideas, but it’s also a useful platform for finding out what topics are trending for a particular interest or industry right now.
+You can access that information on the left of the homepage by either clicking on individual interests, or the Top Stories, or even the New Questions links.

 You can also tailor your Quora experience to ensure you’re alerted to trending topics you might care about by following topics of interest.